Context (can be skipped)

-This is not going to be one of those easy quick recipes.
-It’s been awhile that I try to know how to make the perfect ice cream.
+As you may have guessed, this is not going to be one of those ‘easy’ ‘quick’ recipes.
 It’s been a few years that I’m doing some tests and this article is what I learned along the way.

-Precision Balance – readability 1 g is good.
-Sorry American friends but you have to forget about parts, cups,.. ‘not precise enough
+- Precision Balance – readability 1 g is good.
+Sorry American friends but you have to forget volume parts, cups,.. ‘not precise enough

 Now let’s talk about :